 There are about 1200 ELCA pastors who have completed part or all of the interim training (out of 11,000 active and 7,000 retired ELCA pastors).
-The vast majority of pastors who serve as Interim Pastors in the ELCA have not received the specialized training.
+The vast majority of pastors who serve as Interim Pastors in the ELCA have not received specialized training.

 Where did the term “Intentional Interim Pastor” come from?

-Interim Ministry has probably existed as long as ordained pastoral ministry has existed, but Intentional Interim Ministry is relatively new.
+Interim Ministry has probably existed as long as an ordained pastoral ministry has existed, but Intentional Interim Ministry is relatively new.
 It developed out of research by the Alban Institute in the 1970s and 1980s, which showed that the interim period in the life of a congregation was exceptionally important.
 With the departure of its pastor, the congregation had the opportunity to define itself, or re-define itself, and examine its goals.
 However, this opportunity was not being pursued in most cases.
 A congregation needed leadership during this period from a pastor who was fully knowledgeable about the transition process.
 This led to the concept of Intentional Interim Ministry.